Britain's FTSE 100 retreats from 11-month high after BoE holds rates

 By Sudip Kar-Gupta and Alistair Smout

-LONDON, July 14 (Reuters) - Britain’s top shares index fell back from an 11-month high and underperformed other European indexes on Thursday after the Bank of England dashed hopes of an interest rate cut, hitting stocks sensitive to sterling strength and housebuilders.
+LONDON, July 14 (Reuters) - Britain’s top shares index fell back from an 11-month high on Thursday, after the Bank of England dashed hopes of an interest rate cut, hitting stocks sensitive to sterling strength and housebuilders.

-The BoE unexpectedly held its benchmark interest rate steady, though most analysts had predicted a cut to a record low of 0.25 percent - which would have been the first reduction in more than seven years.
+The Bank of England unexpectedly held its benchmark interest rate steady, with most analysts predicting a cut to a record low of 0.25 percent, which would’ve been the first cut in more than seven years.

 The Bank said it was likely to deliver stimulus in three weeks’ time, possibly as a “package of measures” once it has assessed how the June 23 referendum decision to leave the European Union has affected the economy.